Ministry and Outreach

 Whether you’re looking for spiritual growth, a chance to help your neighbor, or to give your child the gift of faith, there is a ministry at Epiphany for you.
 Here is a partial list of what our community supports.
 Contact the church office to help out or get more information.

-Sunday School takes place Sundays at 10:00am for children ages 8-12, and at 10:30am for children ages 3-7.
-The younger children join the service after the Peace.
+Sunday School takes place Sundays at 10:30am for children ages 3-10.
+They come upstairs and join the service after the Peace.

 Epiphany has a Youth Group for ages 11-14 that meets on (roughly) one Friday evening and one Sunday after church per month.
 Activities in 2016 included a bowling night and a self-defense class, and were capped off by a trip to see the Alvin Ailey Dance Company perform in December.
 For more information, email the church office.

 Beginning at the age of 8, children of the parish are welcome to serve as Acolytes on Sunday mornings.
 By serving as acolytes, they learn to be leaders of worship, model good behavior, and assist very practically in serving at the altar.
 Email the church office if your child is interested in becoming an acolyte.

 We have two choirs for children: Cherub Choir (Kindergarten through Grade 2), and Children’s Choir (Grade 3 and above).
 All boys and girls are welcome to join.
 There are no auditions.
 Take a look at the Music Ministry page for more information about these choirs.